What is a Certificate of Proficiency or Competency?

 A Certificate of Proficiency or Competency is a course of study that provides an overall certificate from the College that generally leads to a new career or enhances a person’s skill set to make him/her more productive and marketable.

 For a Certificate of Proficiency, students must complete 30 credits of an approved career program and will usually consist of 24 credits in the career specialty and six credits in general education.
-At least 50% of the credits must be earned at Delaware County Community College.
+At least 50 percent of the credits must be earned at Delaware County Community College.
 Students must have a GPA of 2.0 or higher and at least six credit hours must be in courses that are awarded grade points.

 For a Certificate of Competency, students must complete an approved credit-bearing career program that requires less than 30 credits.
 The student must have a cumulative GPA of 2.0 or higher.
 At least six credit hours must be in courses that are awarded grade points.